intel-analytics/ipex-llm/docs/docs/PythonUserGuide/install-without-pip.md

        ```sudo apt-get install python-numpy``` (Ubuntu)
         * Install Six:
        ```sudo apt-get install python-six``` (Ubuntu)

+    <a name="yarn.cluster"></a>
     * For Yarn cluster:
         - You can run BigDL Python programs on YARN clusters without changes to the cluster (e.g., no need to pre-install the Python dependencies).
 You can first package all the required Python dependencies into a virtual environment on the local node (where you will run the spark-submit command), and then directly use spark-submit to run the BigDL Python program on the YARN cluster (using that virtual environment).
-Please refer to this [Packing-dependencies](https://github.com/intel-analytics/BigDL/tree/master/pyspark/python_package) for more details.
+Please follow the steps below:
+        * Make sure you already install such libraries(python-setuptools, python-dev, gcc, make, zip, pip) for creating virtual environment.
+If not, please install them first.
+For example, on Ubuntu, run these commands to install:
+          ```
+            apt-get update
+            apt-get install -y python-setuptools python-dev
+            apt-get install -y gcc make
+            apt-get install -y zip
+            easy_install pip
+          ```
+         * Create dependency virtualenv package
+            * Under BigDL home directory, you can find ```bin/python_package.sh```.
+Run this script to create dependency virtual environment according to dependency descriptions in requirements.txt.
+You can add your own dependencies in requirements.txt.
+The current requirements.txt only contains dependencies for BigDL python examples and models.
+            * After running this script, there will be venv.zip and venv directory generated in current directory.
+Use them to submit your python jobs.
+Please refer to [example](run-without-pip.md#yarn.example) script of submitting bigdl python job with virtual environment in Yarn cluster.

+        __FAQ__

+        In case you encounter the following errors when you create the environment package using the above command:

+        1. virtualenv ImportError: No module named urllib3
+            - Using python in anaconda to create virtualenv may cause this problem.
+Try using python default in your system instead of installing virtualenv in anaconda.
+        2. AttributeError: 'module' object has no attribute 'sslwrap'
+            - Try upgrading `gevent` with `pip install --upgrade gevent`.